-“We’ve known for a while, and just wanted to kind of fulfil the things that we felt we needed to fulfil before hanging it up for good,” singer-guitarist Jake Snider says.
-“We wanted to do that Planet of Ice tour and do this last farewell tour – do it right so everyone could come out and see us play one last time.”
+“We’ve known for a while, and just wanted to kind of fulfill the things that we felt we needed to fulfill before hanging it up for good,” singer-guitarist Jake Snider says.
+“We wanted to do that Planet of Ice tour and do this last farewell tour—do it right so everyone could come out and see us play one last time.”

 Minus the Bear has gone through a lot of phases and explored a lot of sounds, starting with Highly Refined Pirates in 2002, which was full of movie-reference song titles and ex-Botch guitarist Dave Knudson’s mind-bending riffs, ending with the more accessible but still intricate Voids last year.

 The thing that’s interesting about Minus the Bear is that, unlike a lot of bands who might say that their early work feels like a different band entirely, they’ve never tried to distance themselves from the early stuff—quite the opposite.
 They’ve done anniversary tours where they play an album top to bottom and frequently dig up old songs on tours supporting new albums.

 That made ranking the albums difficult for Snider, but he said his bottom and top choices were easy.
 (He also says he’s the contrarian of the band, and that other members ranked differently.)

 Noisey: At first, I was a little surprised you had Highly Refined Pirates ranked at the bottom, because I think a lot of people would say that’s the quintessential Minus the Bear album.
 But then, from your perspective, maybe it’s the starting point.